fuyuncat/rquery/README.md

    - --buffsize | -b size : The buffer size when read mode is buffer, default is 16384.<br />
    - --skip | -s number : How many lines or bytes to be skipped before start to parse the text content, default is 0.<br />
    - --variable | -v : "name1:value1[;name2:value2..]|name1:initvalue1:expression1[;name2:initvalue2:expression2...]|r:expression1[:filter][;r:expression2...]" -- Pass variable to rquery, variable name can be any valid word except the reserved words, RAW,FILE,ROW,LINE.
 Using @name to refer to the variable.<br />
    - --macrofunc | -u : funcname1:expression1[;funcname1:expression1..] -- Define macro functions for any expression.
+The function name cannot be any inline function name.
 The parameter has a "~name[=default]~" format.
 The function passed in parameters keep the same order of the parameters presenting in the expression string, if the same parameter presents multiple time, the order sequence of the first occurence is the order of the passed in parameter.
-   - --macrofunc | -u "funcname1:expression1[;funcname1:expression1...]" -- Define macro functions, ~var[=default]~ represents the pass in parameter .<br />
    - --detecttyperows | -d <N> : How many matched rows will be used for detecting data types, default is 1.<br />
    - --delimiter | -i <string> : Specify the delimiter of the fields, TAB will be adapted if this option is not provided <br/>
    - --msglevel | -m level : The output message level, could be INFO, WARNING, ERROR, FATAL, default is FATAL.<br />